paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 -   *Monte Carlo Simulations*\
     Simulation methods are based on repeated evaluations of the limit state function with simulated realisations of the random vector $\mathrm{X}$.
 The probability of failure is estimated by dividing the number of failures "observed" in this numerical exercise by the total number of simulations.
 Different variance reduction techniques are available to improve the accuracy of this estimate with reasonable numerical effort.

 Surrogate modelling can be used to complement these different methods if the limit state function is not defined explicitly (i.e. using an analytic formula), but implicitly with the aid of a numerical model.
 The safe domain can in this case only be defined through repeated numerical analysis with different input values.
 A surrogate model is an analytic function that approximates the results of the numerical model, allowing to apply FORM/SORM methods and a more efficient use of Monte Carlo Simulations.
-Various approaches for the construction of surrogate models are discussed in the literature (see e.g. **\[BR11\]**), including Response Surfaces, Kriging, Polynomial Chaos Expansions and Support Vector Machines.
+Various approaches for the construction of surrogate models are discussed in the literature (see e.g. {cite:t}`method-meta-models`), including Response Surfaces, Kriging, Polynomial Chaos Expansions and Support Vector Machines.

-The different methods available to perform a prediction with structural reliability methods are discussed in comprehensive textbooks (e.g. **\[BR12\],\[BR13\],\[BR14\]**) and have been implemented in various software packages, both commercial **\[BR15\],\[BR16\],\[BR17\]** and freeware **\[BR18\],\[BR19\]**.
+The different methods available to perform a prediction with structural reliability methods are discussed in comprehensive textbooks (e.g. {cite:t}`methods-structural-safety`, {cite:t}`structural-reliability-methods`, {cite:t}`structural-reliability-analysis-prediction`) and have been implemented in various software packages, both commercial {cite:t}`strurel`, {cite:t}`nessus`,{cite:t}`uq-lab` and freeware {cite:t}`ferum`, **\[BR19\]**.
 Here, only the strengths and limitations of each method will be briefly explained.

 (method_6_5_4_1)=
 #### Analytic methods strengths and limitations